 Robby struck me as someone laser-focused on his beliefs, who approaches his missions with tireless dedication, and a star that will rise again.
-Those qualities were reflected during our wide-ranging discussion on the business of running a campaign and what it takes commercially to build a diverse team of paid employees and unpaid volunteers who share that same level of dedication in pursuit of a common goal.
+Those qualities were reflected during our wide-ranging discussion on the business of running a campaign and what it takes to build a diverse team of paid employees and unpaid volunteers who share that same level of dedication in pursuit of a common goal.

-While the full interview will form part ofAccelerate 2018, being held in Sydney and Auckland in September 2018, here are 5 key insights I took away from our discussion on navigating what has become the ‘new normal’ for marketing communications and public relations.
+While the full interview will form a part of Accelerate 2018, being held in Sydney and Auckland in September 2018, here are 5 key insights I took away.
+We discuss what has become the ‘new normal’ for marketing communications and public relations.